PowerDNS/pdns/pdns/dnsdistdist/docs/statistics.rst

 responses
 ---------
-Number of responses received from backends.
-Note!
-This is not the number of responses sent to clients.
-To get that number, add 'cache-hits' and 'responses'.
+Number of response sent to clients.

+Before 1.8.0, it was the number of responses received from backends, not accounting for cache hits or self-answered responses.

 rule-drop
 ---------